 Do not use the oven for storage.
-Do not leave anything in the oven when not in use.
+Do not leave paper products, books or cooking utensils in the oven when not in use.
 Fire may result if someone accidentally starts the oven.

 Do not let food or container touch the top or sides of the oven.